ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The format of the package is:

-  * Channel number [4 bytes in network order] - The bi-directional messaging channel
+  * Channel number [4 bytes in network order] - The bi-directional messaging channel, must be a value less than 0x40000000
   * Message Size [4 bytes in network order]
   * raw binary data